 The type of earthing system foreseen is TN-S. The same shall consist of GI pipe electrode earth stations, buried flat GI protective conductors.
-The design of protective earth conductors shall be done for minimum of 50 kA considering a fault clearing time of 1 second.
+The design of protective earth conductors shall be done for minimum 50 kA considering a fault clearing time of 1 second.
 The resistance of earth grid shall be less than 1 ohm.

 Parts of all electrical equipment and machinery not intended to be alive shall have two separate and distinct earth connections.
 All joints of bare earth strips shall be welded / braced to form a rigid earthing ring.
 All the earth electrodes in the site will be interconnected by GI earthing conductors buried directly in ground.

 In electrical panel rooms, workshops, earthing flats (or use centralized earthing bars) will be run along walls, column, horizontal and vertical structural members using clamps.
 In corrosive areas, aluminium disconnecting plates along with suitably sized PVC insulated aluminium conductor cables shall be used for earthing grid connections.
 The main earthing networks will be used for earthing of equipment to protect against static electricity.

-8.4.7.12 Lightning Protection System
+8.4.7.11 Lightning Protection

-Lighting protection system shall be designed in accordance with the provision of IS/IEC 62305.
+The design of the Lightning protection system shall be in accordance with IEC 62305 standards.